AwesomenessXP/genshin-scanner/README.md

 - using an IIFE (immediately invoked function expression) made the API request faster

 # Challenges:

-- sending images from local computer to OCR API (only took me like 8 hours to fix lol)
-  - FIX:
+- My biggest challenge with this project was uploading the images to the API because I wanted to test with local files.
+Then I realized I could convert the images to base 64 string and send them to API and thats where all my problems were, but I realized I was overthinking the whole time.
+I wasn't uploading base 64 strings the whole time, but undefined objects.
+Idk how to make the backend for Node JS so I just used session storage to temporarily hold the images, then retrieve them when I needed to scan them
   - I wasn't retrieving the images from session storage
   - used `url` instead of `base64Image` parameter when making a `POST` request

 # Resources to help me: